Payers

 Paternity leave

-Finally, adoption leave is 16 weeks, or 22 weeks for the adoption of more than one child.
+Adoption leave is 16 weeks, or 22 weeks for the adoption of more than one child.
 If the adopted child is at least the 3rd child in the household, the leave period is extended to 18 weeks.

 If the spouses decide to share their adoption leave, the leave period will be extended by 25 to 32 days as determined by how many children are being adopted and how many dependent children are already in the household.
 In this case, the parents will need to split their leave into 2 separate periods, the shorter of which must be at least 25 days (or 32 days if adopting more than one child).
 These 2 periods can be taken either one after the other or at the same time.

-The amount of the daily maternity, adoption or paternity benefit payment is equal to the average daily wage of the 3-month period preceding pre-natal leave up to the monthly social security ceiling (€3,864 as of January 1st, 2024) after a flat-rate 21% withholding of the employee's share of statutory and contractual social contributions and taxes (including CSG and CRDS).
-As of January 1st, 2024, the daily payment cannot exceed €100.36 (prior to this 21% withholding).
+The amount of the daily maternity, adoption or paternity benefit payment is equal to the average daily wage of the 3-month period preceding pre-natal leave up to the monthly social security ceiling (€3,925 as of January 1st, 2025) after a flat-rate 21% withholding of the employee's share of statutory and contractual social contributions and taxes (including CSG and CRDS).
+As of January 1st, 2025, the daily payment cannot exceed €101.94.

 Daily maternity and paternity benefits are paid every 14 days from the 1st day of entitlement (with no waiting period).